An official website of the United States government

 Online filing makes responding to the 2022 Economic Census secure and easier, while at the same time improving data quality and reducing costs.
 Filing online also puts assistance just a click away, permits businesses to delegate reporting to either their accountant or someone else within the company, and permits the Census Bureau to process the reported data faster and more efficiently.

-Relatively few small businesses are sampled for inclusion in the Economic Census.
+Relatively few small businesses are sampled in the Economic Census.
 However, those small businesses that are sampled represent other similar size businesses.
-Obtaining complete responses from sampled small businesses ensures results are representative and reflect the diversity and dynamic nature of small businesses.
+Obtaining complete responses from sampled small businesses ensures results are representative and reflect the variety and dynamic nature of small businesses.

 There are about 25 million nonemployer businesses in the U.S., accounting for more than 76.2 percent of all businesses.
 However, these firms average less than 4 percent of all sales and receipts nationally.
 Due to their relatively small economic impact, these firms are excluded from the Economic Census.